leungjch/missing-semester/Lec1_Shell/notes/Lec1_Shell.md

 # More commands
 Use `ls -l` to show a list of files with detailed info.

 `mv` moves the file somewhere.
 It can also be used to rename a file.
+Use `mv -t DESTINATION f1 f2 f3` to move multiple files into a directory.
 `cp` copies the file somewhere.
 `rm` removes the file. `rm` cannot remove directories, only single files.
 Use the `-r` flag to remove the file recursively.
 `rmdir` removes directories.